Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Set-AzRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ### -PrimaryNic
-Specifies the NIC of the virtual machine for which this cmdlet sets the recovery network property.
+Specifies the NIC which will be used as primary NIC for recvcovery VM after after failover.

 ```yaml
 Type: String